EagleoutIce/latex-cv-maverick/README.md

 It also offers support for complete custom-LaTeX-Pages, document-attachments and cake-diagrams.
 Use and customize as you want.

-An example should be found [here](https://media.githubusercontent.com/media/EagleoutIce/latex-maverick/gh-pages/example.pdf).
+An example should be found [here](https://media.githubusercontent.com/media/EagleoutIce/latex-maverick/gh-pages/example.pdf), as a gradient was used, the preview might look different, depending on the pdf-viewer.